tjbai/blog/src/content/blog/alien-pranksters.md

 This new information tells everyone else with a copy of the sheet that Will _must have_ agreed to sign off on the transaction, otherwise why would he have taken that selfie?
 When rows are added without a selfie or the selfie doesn't look like the sender, they're thrown away.

 Problem (2) had an even simpler solution—we just turned off all delete permissions on the ledger.
-Sure, annoyance is guaranteed but it's a relatively small price to pay for true safety.
+Annoyance is guaranteed but it's a relatively small price to pay for true safety.
 After all, we expect people to be careful with the stakes at hand.

 Having addressed these limitations, our new fangled system seems nearly perfect.
 The humble ledger slowly engorges Baltimore, then the entire East Coast, and eventually all of North America.
-Taking a step back, we realize that our humble solution to navigating the alien apocalypse somehow became a fucking global _currency_.
+Taking a step back, we realize that our humble solution to navigating the alien apocalypse somehow became a whole ass global _currency_.

 Of course, things don't stay rosy forever.
 As table stakes grow to truly global scale, we're forced to confront some unfortunate truths.